jsf0/standoff/README.md

 ### Installing

-The only module required is Net::OpenSSH.
-If this is not present, run the following command first:
+You will need the following Perl modules: Net::OpenSSH and Config::IniFiles.
+If they are not present, install them first:

 ```

 # cpan -i Net::OpenSSH
+# cpan -i Config::IniFiles
 ```

-To install the script and man page, run:
+To install standoff and its man page, run:
 ```

 # ./standoff_install.sh